“…The light shines in darkness; and the darkness comprehends it not.”

 Often it is God’s desire that you persevere and work through challenges: But other times God’s perfect will for you may be to cut ties and separate from what is interfering (past or present) with your relationship with Him.

-Either way, it’s important to remember that cutting ties does not mean that you stop living or loving: It means that you no longer allow that aspect of your life to negatively influence you.
+Either way, it’s important to remember that cutting ties does not mean that you stop living or loving: It means that, in accordance with the Word and Spirit of God, you no longer allow that negative influence to persistently distract you from pursuing God in a deeper way.

 Helping you to identify what is working against you, addressing it, and discerning the will of God so that you can be all you can be in Him are some of the ways that we can help.